Q3 profit for Malaysia's top banks falls as pandemic takes toll

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

+Maybank's revenue slumped 57 per cent to RM13.76 billion, while CIMB's dropped 3.7 per cent to RM4.46 billion ringgit, according to bourse filings.

-Maybank said net operating income for the quarter declined by 6.5 per cent to 6.08 billion ringgit versus a year ago, as total net fund based income dropped 8.7 per cent to 4.13 billion ringgit.
+Maybank said net operating income for the quarter declined by 6.5 per cent to RM6.08 billionversus a year ago, as total net fund based income dropped 8.7 per cent to RM4.13 billion.

 Its net interest margin (NIM) - a key measure of bank profitability - contracted to 2.05 per cent from 2.32 per cent last year due to rate cuts.
 Malaysia has a record 125 basis points of rate cuts this year.